-- Asset and liability management by monitoring the maturity profile within the Group's Statement of Financial Position to ensure that sufficient cash resources are available or funding established where mismatches are likely to occur, thereby minimising the impact of liquidity outflows; - Managing its liquidity risk by aligning, to the greatest extent possible, the maturity profile of its assets and liabilities so eliminating refinancing risk where possible.
+- Management of day-to-day funding including the monitoring of future expected cash flows, e.g. future lending commitments, to ensure that requirements can be met as they fall due (see Note 16 for detail regarding the revolving credit facility with ISIF); - Asset and liability management by monitoring the maturity profile within the Group's Statement of Financial Position to ensure that sufficient cash resources are available or funding established where mismatches are likely to occur, thereby minimising the impact of liquidity outflows; - Managing its liquidity risk by aligning, to the greatest extent possible, the maturity profile of its assets and liabilities so eliminating refinancing risk where possible.
 The Group has sourced long-term funding from its funder, and where possible it structures the tenor and repayment schedule of its loans to reflect that funding maturity profile; and - Maintaining a cash liquidity buffer to address any short-term liquidity needs that may arise.

-The dates of the contractual amounts that commit the Group to make repayments on loans it has borrowed are summarised in the below table.
+The dates of the contractual amounts that commit the Group to make repayments on loans it has borrowed are summarised in Note 17.
 The amounts presented are undiscounted.